dallam1/dallam1.github.io/updates.md

 # Bookings

-Bookings are now open for Dallam 1 2020 Virtual Venture.
+Bookings are now open for Dallam Wherever You Are, our virtual venture for 2020.
 We will need you to be booked on to participate in our live virtual sessions... [read more](https://dallam1.github.io/bookfor2020)

 ### Update 29th June 2020